hulyak/jammming-spotify/README.md

 - Implement a process for adding a song from the search results track list to the user’s custom playlist.

 - Add a method to App.js called *addTrack* that adds a song to the playlist state.
 The application passes the method through a series of components to Track.
 The user can trigger the .addTrack() method by clicking the + sign from the search results list.

+5. Remove Tracks from a Playlist

+- Implement a process that removes a song from a user’s custom playlist when the user selects the - sign inside of a rendered track.